Table of Contents

 The model works particularly well when clients enjoy using the free version of a service, eventually decide they need the Pro version, and then find it hard to stop using the Pro version.
 G Suite and Dropbox both followed this approach.
 They offered customers a free version of their products.
 People used them until they ran out of storage and needed to upgrade.
 Then it became hard for people to unsubscribe, especially since they came to depend on G Suite and Dropbox for business.

-If you’re not sure about designing a service or platform like this, you can apply to be an affiliate (commissioned) seller for a service that you feel comfortable promoting.
+Affiliate marketing is a popular way to promote digital downloads, professional services, online courses, and physical products in e-commerce stores.
+If you’re not sure about designing your own “front of the line” business, you can apply to be an affiliate (commissioned) seller for a service that you feel comfortable promoting.

 - Software with some features locked-off except for those who subscribe